ioBroker/ioBroker.docs/docs/zh-cn/adapterref/iobroker.knx/README.md

 * (bluefox) initial release

 ## License

+For <500 datapoints there is no need of registration or adding a license key.
+If you have more then 500 datapoints you need a license.
+You can choose
+between yearly and permanent licence.

 To use this adapter in ioBroker you need to accept the source code license of the adapter.
 The source code of this adapter is available under the CC-NC-BY license.

 Additionally you need a license to use the adapter.
 The license editions are available on [https://iobroker.net/www/pricing](https://iobroker.net/www/pricing)